apache/opendal/core/src/docs/rfcs/3911_deleter_api.md

 # Reference-level explanation

-We will add a new associated type in `Accessor`:
+To provide those public APIs, we will add a new associated type in `Accessor`:

 ```rust
 trait Accessor {